-- (c) The production staff will make the assessment whether the information in the consolidated client shipment form is matching with the shipment.
+- (a) Security boxes are available in the safe department - (b) All shipments are segregated until verification has done and confirmed.
+An initial approval from the compliance department is needed before processing the shipment (using the Consolidated Client Shipment Form) - (c) The production staff will make the assessment whether the information in the consolidated client shipment form is matching with the shipment.
 There are two departments whom are required to do the checks, the safe for the physical appearance and the weight, and the laboratory department for the declaration of the type of gold (purity and trace elements) if approved, the shipment will be processed.
 If not, a notification will be sent to the compliance officer using the Shipment Discrepancy Form.
-The shipment will be on hold, and the compliance officer will investigate the matter and decide whether to approve or reject the shipment based on the result of the investigation. - (d) A record of issues (High Risk Transaction Reports, Shipment Discrepancy Reports) is kept to monitor if the supplier has the same inconsistensies. - (e) 3 departments asses the shipment before processing to minimize the possibility of conflict of interest.
-Also, the clients has special codes which is only available to limited staff to ensure that conflict of interest is avoided.
+The shipment will be on hold, and the compliance officer will investigate the matter and decide whether to approve or reject the shipment based on the result of the investigation. - (d) A record of issues (High Risk Transaction Reports, Shipment Discrepancy Reports) is kept to monitor if the supplier has the same inconsistensies.

+3 departments asses the shipment before processing to minimize the possibility of conflict of interest.
+Also, the clients have special codes which is only available to limited staff to ensure that conflict of interest is avoided.